compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/quiz.md

 ## Download a sample

-A Demo Universe which contains a sample for the guestbook is available, [give it a try!](../Demo-Universe.zip) &#x1f604;
+A Demo Universe which contains a sample for a quiz is available, [give it a try!](../Demo-Universe.zip) &#x1f604;

 Next : [Search Interface (Compositeur Digital UX format)](search.md)